Introduction

-The map method in JavaScript is an array method used to create a new array by applying a provided function to each element in the original array.
+It allows developers to create a new array by transforming or modifying each element of an existing array.
 It’s particularly useful when you need to transform or process each element and return a new array with the results, leaving the original array unchanged.

 const newArray = array.map(function(element, index, array) {